- What Is Brittle Bone Disease?

 - Blue sclera (bluish colour in the white portion of the eye)

 - Gets easily bruised

-- There may be mild delay in motor
+- There may be a mild delay in motor skills

 - Severe body deformation like undersized chest and under-developed lungs

 - Usually stillborn or the baby may die in the first months of life

 - Some who live to be adults suffer several fractures